docelic/amber-introduction/README.md

 Hello, World!
 The time is now <%= time %>.
 ```

 To recap and expand, templates are rendered directly in the context of the methods that invoke `render()`.
 This means they are typically rendered in the context of controller methods, which can be confirmed by placing e.g. "<%= self.class %> in the above example; the response would be "PageController".
-So in addition to seeing the method's local variables, that means all the instance variables existing on the controller object are available in the templates as well.
+So in addition to seeing the method's local variables, it means all the instance variables existing on the controller object are available in the templates as well.

 ## Template Languages<a name="template_languages"></a>